Hartman Lab Winter 2022 (left to right):

 Jasmin Johnson, B.S.

 Jasmin Johnson was a post-baccalaureate Research Specialist in the Hartman lab from Jan 2021-May 2022.
 Jasmin earned her Bachelor of Science degree in Biology at the College of Charleston.
 Her research in our group focused on the effect of exercise on neurotoxicity of mitochondrial toxicants.
-She is currently completing her M.S. in Biomedical Science at Wake Forest University.
+She completed her M.S. in Biomedical Science at Wake Forest University and is currently doing clinical work and applying to medical school.

 Elizabeth Ampolini, B.S.